 While this may seem like a no-brainer, a surprising number of businesses become victims of breaches due to inadequate password security.

 As well as phishing scams, there are many tools hackers use to quickly crack passwords.
-One of these is something called a Brute Force Attack.
-This is where a program is used to work through all possible alphanumeric combinations from ‘aaa01’ to ‘zzzz99’.
+One way is a Brute Force Attack.
+This is where a program works through all possible alphanumeric password combinations from ‘aaa01’ to ‘zzzz99’.
 These programs can decipher unsecure passwords and the hacker can break into your accounts in a very short time.
-Another method is through a tool known as a Spidering application.
-Hackers have realised that many corporate passwords are made up of words connected to the business itself, for example, the first line of the office address.
+Another way is by using Spidering application tools.
+Hackers know that many corporate passwords are made up of words connected to the business.
+For example, the first line of the office address.
 The hacker will study the corporation’s online literature, and enter these keywords into a custom list for the Brute Force Attack.
 This can often mean they are able to gain access faster.
 Because of this, strong passwords are crucial in ensuring the safety of your sensitive data.

 Ensure employees change their passwords regularly, and use combinations of upper and lower-case letters, numbers, and symbols.
-If words are used, they should not be directly related to the nature of the business in any way.
+If you use words in your password, make sure they are not directly related to the nature of the business in any way.
 For example, if you are the owner of an eCommerce business selling printers, the password ‘printers54321’ would be easy to crack.
 Also, encourage employees to never use the same password for more than one work-related account.

-Sensitive documents should also be password protected when possible, and shared only with those who need to access them directly – not stored on a shared or public drive.
+You should also password protect sensitive documents when possible, and only share these passwords with those who need direct access – do not store them on a shared or public drive.